crydestaahl/napoli-cafe/content/products/napoli-tee.md

 ---
 path: tee1/tee1
 title: Napoli Tee
+featuredimage_1: /assets/shop-img1.jpg
-featuredimage: /assets/shop-img2.jpg
+featuredimage_2: /assets/shop-img2.jpg
+description: The official Napoli Tee.
 ---
-This tee is crafted in finest Polish cotton.
+The Napoli tee is crafted from finest Polish cotton.
 Printed by us in Gothenburg, Sweden.

-To buy this fine ass tee, please send us an email whit your contact info, address etc. Wait till Dimmie get's back to you with further info.
+It has a small print on the front, large logo on the back.

 * 100% Polish cotton
+* Classic crewneck
 * Printed in Gothenburg

-* Crewneck
+**To buy this fine ass tee, please send us an [email](mailto:dimmi@napoli-cafe.com)  with your contact info, address etc, and wait till Dimmie get's back to you with further info.**